Vran29/blog/content/posts/How To Build A Simple Website With Hugo.md

 draft = false
 [params]
   author = 'Eason Li'
-  description = 'How to build a simple website with Hugo.'
+  description = 'How to build a simple website with Hugo.
+Hugo is a static site generator written in Go.
+Its famous for its speed and user-friendliness.'
 +++

 ### Introduction